T.O.P. (Shinhwa album)

 T.O.P. is the second Korean studio album by South Korean boy band Shinhwa.
 It was released on April 15, 1999, by SM Entertainment.
 The album title T.O.P. stands for Twinkling Of Paradise.
+The album spawned two singles: the title track "T.O.P.
+(Twinkling of Paradise)", which incorporated elements of Tchaikovsky's "Swan Lake", and "Yo!".
+The album saw greater levels of success in comparison to their debut album Resolver (1998), selling over 377,000 copies in 1999.
+Both of its singles ranked atop the music program charts for multiple weeks.